-ABC prefers Suppliers certified to IATF 16949 and/ or latest version.
+ABC prefers all suppliers for direct materials be certified to IATF 16949 and/ or latest version, ISO 9001:2015 is also accepted, (see also Designated Small Supplier selection as follows).
 Suppliers are expected to implement, maintain, and improve their certification to this technical specification with the objective of achieving zero defects and continually striving to improve product quality and delivery.